top of page

 choose to feed your dog, an animal designed to eat meat, a diet based mostly on the most difficult materials for it to digest?
 Oh, but we don't feed Purina, we feed a premium dog

-food called 4 Health Lamb and Rice.
+food called Victor Professional.
+You can find this food on Chewy, Pet Supply Plus, Tractor Supply and a few other stores.
 Sad to say, but most foods, even the so called premium brands like Iams, Eukanuba, Science Diet etc. are not much better than the Purina.

 Click on the product wizard button.
 Check out the other areas